 Welcome to the Handicappers’ Corner, where you can find out how we assign racers to grades, and what grades the club’s racing members are in.

-The Chief Handicapper is Shane McGuirk and Assistant Handicapper is Graeme Wilson.
-We may be contacted by email at email@example.com
+The Chief Handicapper is Shane McGuirk.
+Who can be contacted by email at email@example.com

 The rider grades are constantly updated by our handicappers.
 Please make sure you look your name up to check on your grade prior to any race entry.
 Good luck to all riders.

 The role of the Handicappers is to assist in providing safe and competitive racing.

 We aim to do this in a fair, respectful and transparent way.
 We have 10 guidelines that the handicappers consider when grading riders and we are pleased to make these guidelines known to all.

 The 10 guidelines are: